 Bandung is the third largest city in Indonesia and is nicknamed the Flower City for its abundance of greenhouses, local floral growing businesses and lush mountainous backdrop.
 Bandung is very popular with local Jakartanas, as its higher altitude and cool mountainous climate provide relief against the rushed, smoggy atmosphere of the capital.

 It’s also quite conveniently located from Jakarta, only about a two hour drive away.
 There are convenient express and local buses, a scenic winding route through Puncak (although this is often congested with traffic on weekends) as well as a railroad route.
 You can also book a day trip from Jakarta to take care of all the sightseeing logistics.

 The train is a bit slow, taking at least 3 hours on the express service, but it’s a highly scenic route passing both mountains and rice paddy terraces.
 For the most affordable option, take a shuttle bus since competition among different minivan companies keeps prices competitive.

 How Long to Stay in Bandung?

 Bandung is quite scenic and beautiful – I would recommend allocating two to three days to fully explore the natural wonders of the area.
 A good hotel to stay in is the Sheraton Bandung, as it’s part of the SPG network, has great wifi and a family friendly pool / outdoor area with beach huts.

-Keep reading for Bandung’s local attractions that are worth your while!
+Keep reading for Bandung’s sights and points of attraction that are worth your while!